 Please be aware that any scholarship received as part of an assistantship can have an impact on the total amount of federal student loan and employment assistance a graduate student is eligible to receive.
 The amount of the assistantship (stipend) has no impact on the total federal financial assistance received during the year for which the assistantship has been awarded.
 For additional information, contact UCM's Student Financial Services.

-For further information about graduate assistantships, contact the Graduate Studies office, Ward Edwards 1800, at 877-729-8266, or visit ucmo.edu/graduate.
+For further information about graduate assistantships, contact the Graduate School and International Admissions, Ward Edwards 1800, at 877.729.8266, or visit ucmo.edu/graduate.

 Graduate Scholarships